billphan/todolist/README.md

 - It should have working controls for .changeTodo
 - It should have working controls for .delete Todo
 - It should have working controls for .toggleCompleted

+## Version 9.0 Requirements
+- There should be an list (li) element for every todo.
+- Each list element should contain .todoText
+- Each list element should show .completed